dlee1828/dlee1828.github.io/markdown/make-phony.md

 static struct hash_table files;
 ```

-3. There is a function called `read_all_makefiles` which gets called in `main`. `read_all_makefiles` calls `eval_makefile` which calls `eval` which calls `record_files` which calls `enter_file`. `enter_file` is used to add and retrieve entries from the `files` hash table.
-When Make reads a Makefile, it calls `enter_file` with the name of each target.
+3. There is a function called `read_all_makefiles` which gets called in `main`. `read_all_makefiles` eventually calls `enter_file`, a function which is used to add and retrieve entries from the `files` hash table.
+When Make reads a Makefile `enter_file` is called with the name of each target.

 ## Writing code

-From here, it seemed like what I might be able to do is the following: in `enter_file`, detect if the name of the target begins with an underscore.
+It seemed like what I could implement my feature by doing the following: in `enter_file`, detect if the name of the target begins with an underscore.
 If it does, modify the target’s associated `file` struct to indicate that it is phony.

-This is a function I wrote which mimics what is done elsewhere in the code to establish that a particular file is a phony target:
+I wrote this function which mimics what is done elsewhere in the code to establish that a particular file is a phony target:

 ```c
 void make_file_phony (struct file* f) {